-Tummy tuck, or abdominoplasty, involves removal of skin and fat from the abdominal wall in patients in whom there is skin and fat excess and laxity following child bearing or other major weight fluctuation, such as after weight loss in the obese.
+Tummy tuck, or abdominoplasty, is a cosmetic procedure that involves removal of skin and fat from the abdomen.
+The procedure is performed on patients in with excess skin, fat, and laxity following child birth, or other major weight fluctuation, such as after weight loss in the obese.

-There are different approaches—mini-abdominoplasty, full abdominoplasty, fleur-de-lis abdominoplasty (with a vertical incision in addition to the horizontal one)—depending on the extent of tissue excess.
+There are different approaches: mini-abdominoplasty, full abdominoplasty, fleur-de-lis abdominoplasty (with a vertical incision in addition to the horizontal one).
+Dr. Rick Silverman will choose the best approach depending on the extent of tissue excess.

 Check out our Tummy Tuck Gallery for more before and after photos.

-I take the same approach to recovery in most patients with one week of rest (and in the case of an abdominoplasty, there are also drain tubes in place for about a week), followed by gradual return to exercise activities starting with a week of low-impact cardio.
-After two weeks, resistance training can be added but nothing heavy for about six weeks, in order to avoid compromise of any deep tightening stitches.
-Depending on the demands of a job, many patients can return to work within a week or after the drains come out, but they can’t do strenuous or heavy lifting activities for four to six weeks.
+After surgery, Dr. Rick Silverman suggests patients have one week of rest for recovery.
+In the case of an abdominoplasty, there will be drain tubes in place for about a week.
+Patients can gradually return to exercise activities starting with a week of low-impact cardio.
+After two weeks, resistance training can be added but nothing heavy for about six weeks.
+This is to avoid compromise of any deep tightening stitches.
+Depending on the demands of a job, many patients can return to work within a week, or after the drains come out.
+Patients cannot do any strenuous activity or heavy lifting for four to six weeks.

 Does the procedure leave any scars?

-There is a lengthy hip-to-hip scar in the lower abdomen following Tummy Tuck.
+Unfortunately, the abdominoplasty procedure will leave a visible scar, from hip-to-hip.
 This is usually easily hidden by bathing suit or shorts.

-As with all surgery, there are anesthetic risks that rarely occur in healthy individuals.
+As with all surgery, there are anesthetic risks, but these rarely occur in healthy individuals.
 Surgical risks include bleeding, infection, scar formation, contour irregularity, persistent numbness or sensory alteration in the treated area, tissue loss, and need for further surgery.
 In uncomplicated cases, the outcome is a flat abdomen with a scar across the lower abdomen and around the belly button.
-These scars generally fade well over time, though it is possible that they could be visible (though the lower incision is covered by clothing.)
+These scars generally fade well over time, though it is possible that they could be visible, but easily coverable.

 Schedule a Consultation